oschonrock/hibp/README.md

 `./build/gcc/release/hibp_sort`    : sort a binary file using external disk space (takes 3x space on disk)!

 `./build/gcc/release/hibp_join`    : join the ~1M text files into one large binary one in arbitrary order (not useful since hibp_download)

+In each case for all options run `program_name --help`.

 ## Future uses